 Scroll to see some stunning historic Cinderella Castle photos, including construction photos and special castle treatments.

-Steven Miller, Disney’s manager of External Affairs, recently unearthed a treasure trove of historic Cinderella Castle photos.
+With over fifty years of history, there’s no arguing that Cinderella Castle is the icon of Walt Disney World.
+And now, it’s time to look back at its stories history!
+Disney’s manager of External Affairs Steven Millerunearthed a treasure trove of historic Cinderella Castle photos.
 The shots from Disney’s archives and Miller’s personal collection show just how this incredible structure has developed over the last five decades.

 Historic Cinderella Castle Photos Travel Back to the Beginning